Gladiatorus: 2009: four-year-old season

 After his win in the Duty Free, Gladiatorus was taken back into Godolphin's ownership and was sent to England, where he was trained by Saeed bin Suroor.
-The horse was campaigned in Europe but his form was initially disappointing as he ran sixth behind Paco Boy in when favourite for the Queen Anne Stakes at Royal Ascot in June and then came home a remote eighth of nine behind Goldikova in the Prix Jacques Le Marois at Deauville Racecourse in August.
-He produced a slightly better effort at Longchamp Racecourse on 9 September when he finished fifth of eight behind Aqlaam in the Prix du Moulin.
+The horse was campaigned in Europe but his form was initially disappointing as he ran sixth behind Paco Boy in when favourite for the Queen Anne Stakes at Royal Ascot in June and then finished eighth of nine behind Goldikova in the Prix Jacques Le Marois at Deauville Racecourse in August.
+At Longchamp Racecourse on 9 September, he finished fifth of eight behind Aqlaam in the Prix du Moulin.
 On 11 October Gladiatorus returned to Italy for the first time in almost two years to contest the Group 1 Premio Vittorio di Capua over 1600 metres at San Siro.
 Ridden by Ajtebi he started the 1.8/1 favourite ahead of ten opponents including Major Cadeaux (Sandown Mile) from England, Wislide (Prix Chloé) from France and Precious Boy (Mehl-Mulhens-Rennen) from Germany.
-Employing his customary front-running style, Gladiatorus was never seriously challenged and won by four and a half lengths.
+Employing his customary front-running style, Gladiatorus won by four and a half lengths.

 For his final start, Gladiatorus was sent to California for the Breeders' Cup Mile at Santa Anita Park on 7 November.
 He held a narrow lead for most of the way but was overtaken a quarter of a mile from the finish and faded to come home ninth of the eleven runners behind Goldikova.

 In the 2009 World Thoroughbred Rankings Gladiatorus was given a rating of 125, making him the seventh-best racehorse in the world.